There are different types of meetings that are called on different occasions. The following is common types of meetings:

 According to Oxford Dictionary “A meeting is an occasion when people come to gather to discuss or decide something”

 A meeting is held to take a decision on a particular issue or on a matter of common interest.
-In the case of joint-stock Company, statutory meeting and Annual general meeting is a must.
+In the case of a joint-stock Company, a statutory meeting and Annual general meeting is a must.

 Purposes of Meetings